Pupil Premium

 The Government want to support all schools to use the wealth of evidence of ‘what works’, evaluated by the Education Endowment Foundation (EEF), to use this funding effectively.

-In the year of 2023 - 2024 we will receive £23,576 for our pupil premium funding.
+In the year of 2023 - 2024 we received £23,576 for our pupil premium funding.

 Pupil Premium Action Plan